lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 #### Use cases

-In `connectedCallback()` you should perform any tasks that should be undone when the element is disconnected.
+In `connectedCallback()` you should setup tasks that should only occur when the element is connected to the document.
 The most common of these is adding event listeners to nodes external to the element, like a keydown event handler added to the window.
+Typically, anything done in `connectedCallback()` should be undone when the element is disconnected — for example, removing event listeners on window to prevent memory leaks.

 ```js
 connectedCallback() {